idoromm/Your-Home-Crowdsourcing-app/README.md

 # Your Home
 A crowdsourcing project for Computer Science Workshop course in TAU.
-Members: Ido, Kobi, Lior, Julya.
+Members: Ido, Kobi, Lior.

 In order to run the web app: